oren0e/check-crypto-investments/README.md

 ## Installation
 **Note**: Currently this tool is only available for Mac or Linux users.
 1. Clone this repo.
 2. `pip install pycoingecko`
+3. `pip install etherscan-python` (Go to https://etherscan.io/, sign up and get your API key).
-3. Create a text file called `initial_investments` inside the `lists/` folder.
+4. Create a text file called `initial_investments` inside the `lists/` folder.
 Each line in this file should contain the id of the coin you are interested to monitor followed by a single space followed by the initial price you bought this coin for (price per 1 coin).
 _Note_: If you won't create this file default values will be used (for robustness sake only, the whole